 Being unemployed is no fun.
 However, it does have one bright side: You'll save on taxes.
 Here are four tax tips for the unemployed:

 Be absolutely sure to file a tax return.
-If you're single under 65, you must file a return if your income exceeds $9,750.
-If you're married, filing jointly, and you are under 65, you must file if your income is over $19,500.
+If you're single under 65, you must file a return if your gross income exceeds $10,350.
+If you're married, filing jointly, and you are under 65, you must file if your income is over $20,700.
+These filing thresholds are for tax returns filed in 2017 and 2016 (the amounts were unchanged), reporting income from the prior tax year.
 Even if you earned less than this, you should file a return if you qualify for one or more of the tax credits discussed below.
 If you had income tax withheld during the year, you may be due a refund of all or part of it.

 You need to report all your taxable income to the IRS when you file your return.
 This includes all unemployment compensation you received for the year.
 You should receive an IRS Form 1099-G, Certain Government Payments showing the amount you were paid and the amount of any federal income taxes withheld from your payments.
 You must also include any severance payments you received, including payments for unused vacation and sick days.
 If you earned any other income during the year, such as income from a business you began, you must include it as well.
 You need not include in your taxable income the value of government assistance you received, if any, such as food stamps or state public assistance.

 There are several IRS credits designed to help low and moderate income taxpayers that you may qualify for.
 Some of these are refundable, meaning you are paid the full amount of the credit even if it exceeds the amount of your tax liability for the year or you owe no taxes at all.
 These include:

 Most of the expenses you incur in looking for a job are deductible as a miscellaneous itemized personal deduction.
 This includes the cost of preparing and mailing resumes, creating and maintaining websites, business cards, travel expenses, and other expenses.